-If you follow the steps in Best Practice - CSS Push but still find that the push is not successful, please troubleshoot common push issues as instructed in this document.
+If you follow the steps in Best Practice - Live Push but still find that the push is not successful, please troubleshoot common push issues as instructed in this document.

 Your push can succeed only if your domain name has a CNAME record that points to a Tencent Cloud address.
 You can check whether an added push domain name has a CNAME record in the CNAME column of Domain Management.
 You will see a green check if the CNAME record is configured, as shown below: